ConorGriffin37/chess/engine/README.md

 ##Engine

-The engine can be compiled using the command make all
+The engine can be compiled using the command "make all"

 It can be run with the command ./Saruman (Saruman is the name of the engine)